Lora's Latest Post

 • Clarity of Strategy and Alignment of Metrics.
 When the supply chain is rewarded for improving costs and sales is rewarded for revenue, no one wins.
 Companies need balanced scorecards and disciplined measures across these processes.
 In our new world, I am hopeful that we can begin to measure and action new measurement systems: Forecast Value-Added (FVA), Demand Shifting versus Shaping, inventory health based on FVA, and minimization of the Bullwhip Effect.
 But this assumes that we can move to a balanced scorecard and align to a common strategy.
 Unfortunately, this is the case for only 2% of companies.

 So, how do we evolve to outside-in processes while redefining our relationship with data, code, and models?
 The answer is evolving, but it starts with a clear vision of what is possible.
 See why I believe that the evolution of agentic AI on existing supply chain planning models equivocates to AI stupid?
 Or why training on outside-in processes is so critical.
-(Follow the link to get insights from prior students that have taken the class previously.
+(Follow the link to get insights from prior students that have taken the class previously.)
 This is the third year that I have taught the class.
-The class is free and virtual and offered to try to help teams rethink supply chain processes by better understanding the Art of the Possible in technology.
-Click the link to view the curriculum and if interested drop me a direct message in Linkedin.)
+The class is free and virtual and offered to try to help teams rethink supply chain processes by better understanding the Art of the Possible in technology. ( Click the link to view the curriculum and if interested drop me a direct message in Linkedin.)
 My goal is to stop the vicious circle of the Artificial Intelligence (AI) hype cycle.
 Supply chains are too important to AI stupid.

-Just think the deserted mall picture could be replaced by your supply chain planning Gartner MQ shortly.
-The times they are a changing.
+Just think, the deserted mall picture of the listings of stores could be replaced by your supply chain planning Gartner MQ shortly.
+It is that out of date.

 Search the Archives